akio-tomiya/Wilsonloop.jl/README.md

 <img src="https://latex.codecogs.com/svg.image?\frac{\partial&space;V}{\partial&space;U}&space;=&space;\sum_{i}&space;A_i&space;\otimes&space;B_i" title="\frac{\partial V}{\partial U} = \sum_{i} A_i \otimes B_i" />

-, where A and B is a matrix.
+, where A and B are matrices.
 We can get the A and B matrices, expressed by ```Wilsonline{Dim}``` type :

 ```julia